kl63/is219_homework3/readme.md

 If you have cloned a repository for this project and want to set it up in your own repository, follow these steps:

-1. Clone the repository you want to take as your starting point (replace `<Keith Repo>` with the URL of Keith's repository):
+1. Clone the repository you want to take as your starting point (replace `Cloning Repo URL` with the URL of repository you want to clone):
     ```sh
     git clone <Cloning Repo URL>
     ```